Northwest Horticultural Council

 III.
 ORGANIC FRUIT REGULATIONS

-By December 31, 2021, apples, cherries, and pears must be certified to Mexico’s organics law (Ley de Producto Orgánicos (LPO) to be sold in Mexico as organic and documentation of certification will be required at port of entry.
+Apples, cherries, and pears must be certified to Mexico’s organics law (Ley de Producto Orgánicos (LPO)) to be sold in Mexico as organic and documentation of certification will be required at port of entry.

 IV.
 TARIFFS